paradoxical-io/resolved-pom-maven-plugin/README.md

 ### Plugins
-- [Resources][Resources-Mojo]: useful as a how to do filtering refernce
+- [Resources][Resources-Mojo]: useful as a how to do filtering reference
 - [Install][Install-Mojo]: this is where poms are installed by default, also useful for the stupid lastModified check they do on files
 - [Gpg:Sign][GpgSign-Mojo]: Useful to figure out what order signatures are added
-- [Nexus:Deploy][Nexus:Deploy-Mojo]: If you want to undestand that crazy that is the nexus deploy plugin
+- [Nexus:Deploy][Nexus:Deploy-Mojo]: If you want to understand that crazy that is the nexus deploy plugin

 [Resources-Mojo]: https://github.com/apache/maven-plugins/blob/trunk/maven-resources-plugin/src/main/java/org/apache/maven/plugins/resources/ResourcesMojo.java
 [Install-Mojo]: https://github.com/apache/maven-plugins/blob/trunk/maven-install-plugin/src/main/java/org/apache/maven/plugin/install/InstallMojo.java